borate267/CS6910_DLAssignments/README.md

 The same codes are also uploaded as a Jupyter notebook.

-### Hyperparameter tuning
+## Hyperparameter tuning

 The best hyperparameters are to be selected based on validation results.
-Following are the key parameters of interest
+Following are the key parameters of interest.

-number of epochs: 5, 10
+1) number of epochs: 5, 10

-number of hidden layers: 3, 4, 5
+2) number of hidden layers: 3, 4, 5
-size of every hidden layer: 32, 64, 128
+3) size of every hidden layer: 32, 64, 128
-weight decay (L2 regularisation): 0, 0.0005, 0.5
+4) weight decay (L2 regularisation): 0, 0.0005, 0.5
-learning rate: 1e-3, 1 e-4
+5) learning rate: 1e-3, 1 e-4
-optimizer: sgd, momentum, nesterov, rmsprop, adam, nadam batch size: 16, 32, 64 weight initialisation: random, Xavier activation functions: sigmoid, tanh, ReLU
+6) optimizer: sgd, momentum, nesterov, rmsprop, adam, nadam
+7) batch size: 16, 32, 64
+8) weight initialisation: random, Xavier
+9) activation functions: sigmoid, tanh, ReLU

+Note: There are other parameters that can be tuned but have not been experimented with.